allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 }
 ```

 And the last one example.
-This is an example of operations on a repository and a rest client together.
+This is an example of operations on a repository and a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client together.
 We put an address in
-repository, then remove it using a rest client.
+ the repository, then remove it using a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client.

 ```groovy
 @ContextConfiguration(classes = Runner.class, loader = SpringApplicationContextLoader.class)